johntiger1/multimodal_fairness/progress.md

 This github seems like exactly what I want: just merging the TF-IDF stuff on top of it. https://github.com/kaggarwal/ClinicalNotesICU

-(defending work: fairness novelty. as well as more technical analysis of the word embeddings. )
+(defending work: fairness novelty. as well as more technical analysis of the word embeddings.
+Their work was not initially novel, because of work by Horng et al. and so we can argue we use better and more word embeddings (deep contextualized ones, for instance) )

 # May 4